Framework

 🧠 The part of the path after the _ prefix is used as the route's ID and is required because every route must be uniquely identifiable, especially when using TypeScript so as to avoid type errors and accomplish autocomplete effectively.

-Let's take a look at the _layout.tsx route:
+Let's take a look at an example route called _pathless.tsx:

 tsx